jgerstmayr/EXUDYN/README.rst

-  |  =>  A known reason is that your CPU (do not support AVX2, e.g.,  Intel Celeron G3900, Intel core 2 quad q6600, Intel Pentium Gold G5400T; check the system settings of your computer to find out the processor type; typical CPU manufacturer pages or Wikipedia provide information on this) does not support AVX2, while Exudyn is compiled with the AVX2 option
+  |  =>  A known reason is that your CPU \ **does not support AVX2**\ , while Exudyn is compiled with the AVX2 option (not support AVX2, e.g.,  Intel Celeron G3900, Intel core 2 quad q6600, Intel Pentium Gold G5400T; check the system settings of your computer to find out the processor type; typical CPU manufacturer pages or Wikipedia provide information on this).
   |  =>  \ **workaround**\  to solve the AVX problem: use the Python 3.6 32bits version, which is compiled without AVX2; you can also compile for your specific Python version without AVX if you adjust the \ ``setup.py``\  file in the \ ``main``\  folder.
   |  =>  The \ ``ModuleNotFoundError``\  may also happen if something went wrong during installation (paths, problems with Anaconda, ..) => very often a new installation of Anaconda and Exudyn helps.

 \ **Typical Python errors**\ :